Alexis-Marion/Bioluminescence-Diversification-Sharks/README.md

 `used script (Plot_estimated_ages.r)`

 <p align="justify"> Using the Ts/Te output from section 2.2 and the posterior tree distribution, this script estimates the tempo of origination for each major squaliform clade, using both palaeontological and neontological evidence.
 Likewise, this script also estimates the tempo of origination of each habitat preference across all Squaliformes families, using the Ts/Te values as input.
-Lastly, by combining palaeontological and neontological evidence we estimated the tempo of origination of each putative bioluminescent clade. </p>
+Lastly, by combining palaeontological and neontological evidence, we estimated the tempo of origination of each putative bioluminescent clade. </p>

 ### 2.5 Grafting phylogenies